 Install Neofetch in Ubuntu

 You can istall Neofetch Ubuntu in a number of ways, including from source.

-By far the easiest (and the one that ensures you get new versions as and when they’re releases) method is to make use of its official PPA.
-This provides the very latest release in a neatly packed, er, package for Ubuntu 14.04 LTS and above (including Zesty).
+By far the easiest (and the one that ensures you get new versions as and when they’re released) method is to use the official Neofetch PPA.
+This provides the very latest release in a neatly packed, er, package for Ubuntu 14.04 LTS and above..

 To add the PPA run the following commands from your Terminal app of choice: